 Recognized by the University Grants Commission of Sri Lanka

-The minimum expected qualification is a good degree (generally an upper second) in a computing-related discipline from a recognized university.
+The minimum expected qualification is a good degree in a computing-related discipline from a recognised university.

 If the first degree does not have a strong computing element, then work experience and other qualifications will be considered.